 - Card-Carrying Villain: "So say goodnight to the bad guy!"

 - Even Bad Men Love Their Mamas: Cares for his mother very much, even if she despises his trade.
-He loses it when he learns that the Diaz Brothers had her killed in the game.

 - Even Evil Has Standards: Tony won't kill children.
 He also has a hands-off policy on women.

 - Friend to All Children: Has shades of this.
 Tony is fairly pleasant to two kids he talks to while Manny tries to pick up a chick at the pool.
 He says that he'd really like to have kids with Elvira (which never happens, which is partly what starts the very public fight that finally drives Elvira away), and of course he will not kill children.

 - Hair-Trigger Temper: Is almost always on the brink of a cocaine-fueled rage.
 Nearly everything sets him off, especially people who go near his sister.

 - Implacable Man: His bravery and loyalty is what makes him a vital asset to his boss or his partner at the moment.
 Though his cocaine addiction has made him more of a liability.

 - It's All About Me: Starts to have this attitude after he finished with his criminal empire.

 - Jerkass: More so than his original counterpart.
 Towards everyone except his family, but still...